RavDas/Kubernetes-Zero-to-Hero/README.md

 In minikube, it just creates a Virtual Machine on on top of it a single node kubernetes cluster is created.
 But in production environement, there will be master nodes and worker nodes in a cluster.

-To check nodes
+To check nodes,

 ```
 kubectl get nodes
 ```

-Creation of pods
+Creation of pods,

 ```
 vi simple-pod.yml